Those that know me know that I am always a bit bearish.

 Take an IT professional, for example.
-No matter how well intended, he or she would likely not be familiar with the challenges of a truck driver.
+No matter how well-intended, they would likely not be familiar with the challenges of a truck driver.

-It’s easy to be casual about the market when you’re a high-income professional and were planning for early retirement.
+It's easy to be casual about the market when you're a high-income professional and plan for early retirement.

 So, here's the question: Do the producers of the financial advice you're consuming hold the same values and concerns you do?

 Do you even really know anything about their real identities and relevant experience?
 Do their values and experiences align with your own?